Marine propulsion: Diesel-electric

 The diesel-electric transmission of power from the engine to the propeller affords flexibility in distribution of machinery within the vessel at a higher first cost than direct-drive propulsion.
 It is a preferred solution for vessels that employ pod-mounted propellers for precision positioning or reducing general vibrations by highly flexible couplings.
 Diesel-electric provides flexibility to assign power output to applications on board, other than propulsion.
 The first diesel electric ship was the Russian tanker Vandal, launched in 1903.

 Turbo-electric

 Turbo-electric transmission uses electric generators to convert the mechanical energy of a turbine (steam or gas) into electric energy and electric motors to convert it back into mechanical energy to power the driveshafts.
-An advantage of turbo-electric transmission is that it allows the combination of high-speed turbines with slow turning propellers or wheels, without requiring a heavy and complex gearbox.
-It has the advantage of being able to provide electricity for the ship or train's other electrical systems, such as lighting, computers, radar, and communications equipment.
+An advantage of turbo-electric transmission is that it allows the combination of high-speed turbines with slow turning propellers or wheels, without requiring a gearbox.
+It can also provide electricity for other electrical systems, such as lighting, computers, radar, and communications equipment.